kreshuklab/predoc-course-2021/README.md

 :exclamation:Neural Network Classification (Local):exclamation:

 If you decide to investigate the 2nd option listed above you will be making use of a pre-trained CNN to predict the nuclei.
 You can follow the instructions given in the next stage (Cell boundary segmentation).
 However, you should select a different model, one that is more suitable to your current task [NucleiSegmentationBoundaryModel](https://bioimage.io/#/?tags=nuclei&id=10.5281%2Fzenodo.5764892).

+:exclamation:Intallation Advice:exclamation:
+You can either install ilastik locally on your machine and run everything there, or login to a VM (as discussed above) and run the workflows directly in the pre-installed ilastik.

 #### StarDist
 [StarDist](https://github.com/stardist/stardist) is a method based on neural networks that can perform segmentation.
 More deatils on StarDist can be found on the github or in the original [publication](https://arxiv.org/abs/1806.03535) approaches have pretrained models available to use on your own data.
 As detailed on the github page StarDist can be installed as a package and used programmatically, you are welcome to do this and explore the results.
 Alternatively, if you would rather interact with a gui, StarDist can be run through a Fiji plugin [StarDist Fiji](https://imagej.net/plugins/stardist).
 If you are using the Fiji plugin I recommend using the model called `Versatile (fluorescent nuclei)`.